 As designers and human beings, we need to protect our planet.
 We use the term ‘organic food’ to describe produce that we have grown sustainably.
 In the same way, we also produce ‘organic cotton’ in a very sustainable way.
 And we use fewer chemicals, pesticides and fertilisers, and less water to produce organic cotton crops.

-Let's discuss this type of cotton fabric.
+Let's discuss this organic cotton fabric.
 This is how the Global Organic Textile Standards, or GOTS, describes it.
 This organisation has created the green (eco) standard for producing Organic Cotton Textiles.

-GOTS focuses on changing how we grow organic cotton crops to ensure cotton is grown using methods with a low environmental impact.
+GOTS focuses on changing how we grow organic cotton crops to ensure organic cotton is grown using methods and fabrics that have a low impact on the environment.
 The plan is to grow cotton plants without using synthetic chemicals in fertilisers and pesticides.
 Organic cotton plants need less water to grow in the soil, and natural farm methods ensure excellent soil quality.

-According to GOTS, organic cotton farmers must produce cotton material using natural methods and water.
-These cotton plants require less water to grow.
+According to GOTS, organic cotton farms should produce cotton material using natural methods and water.
+These organic cotton plants require less water to grow.
 And farming keeps the soil quality high, while also limiting soil erosion.

 Being sustainable helps the planet, but these sustainable cotton products are also gentle to people.
-We look at these sustainable textile products and discover why organic cotton is a great sustainable choice.
+We look at these sustainable cotton textile items and discover why organic cotton is a great sustainable choice.

 Despite this, there are plenty of advantages to choosing organic cotton fabric.
 For instance, organic cotton materials are softer than conventional cotton fabrics.
-Organic cotton products are more comfortable and often made to a higher quality than normal cotton fashion clothing.
-Producers don't use harmful chemicals to make organic cotton material, so parents use it for children's and babies' clothing.
+Organic cotton products are more comfortable and often made of a higher quality than normal cotton clothing.
+Producers don't use harmful chemicals to make organic cotton material, so parents use organic cotton for children's and babies' clothing.

-All the production systems for organic cotton yarn are natural, sustainable, ethical, and free of chemicals.
+All the production systems for organic cotton fiber are natural, sustainable, ethical, and free of chemicals.

 To grow an organic cotton plant, farmers have to fertilise the soil in a particular way.
-They do not use genetically engineered seeds to produce organic cotton fibers.
+They do not use genetically engineered cotton seeds to produce organic cotton fiber.
 This natural agricultural method also uses chemical-free pesticides and an irrigation system that requires less water.
-This is a more sustainable solution to growing cotton long term.
+This is a more sustainable solution to growing organic cotton long-term.

 Those farms that grow certified organic cotton are sustainable organic farms.
 Also, these farms don't use harmful chemicals.
-Farmers have had to find natural methods to produce the same results without harming the environment.
+Farmers have had to find natural methods to grow the cotton to produce the same results without harming the environment.
 This includes using less water to grow the organic cotton plants.

 Natural farm methods include introducing insects to control pests instead of synthetic pesticides.
-The farmers also use natural methods to enhance the soil rather than fossil fuel-based fertilisers.
-In addition, organic cotton farmers have found environmentally friendly methods to save drinking water and use alternative water.
+These organic farmers also use natural methods to enhance the soil rather than fossil fuel-based fertilisers.
+In addition, organic cotton farmers have found environmentally friendly methods to save drinking water and use alternative water for the crops.

-2. This Cotton is Gentler on the Skin
+2. A Cotton That's Gentler on the Skin

-Imagine you have purchased a 100% cotton product, perhaps an item of fashion clothing, towels, or bedding, and you're allergic.
+Imagine you have purchased a 100% cotton product, perhaps a cotton item of fashion clothing, towels, or bedding, and you're allergic.
 The reason for this is directly related to how farmers produce the fabric.
 Or perhaps it's because the farmers exposed the cotton to toxic chemical substances like pesticides.

 But when we produce organic cotton material we don’t use any chemicals.
 Organic cotton products like bed linen, sleepwear, and other fashion or leisure garments are natural and hypoallergenic.
-This means that people with sensitive skin can use them.
+This means that people with sensitive skin can use these cotton items.

 When you purchase any of maake's fabrics you know that we've made sure they are chemically safe and come from responsible suppliers.
 We also ensure we use less water in the printing process when we print on an organic cotton material.

-3. Organic Cotton is Softer, Stronger & Lasts Longer
+3. Cotton That's Softer, Stronger & Lasts Longer

-These organic cotton textiles are so comfortable and durable, that we use these textiles to make fashion clothes and other products for babies and young children.
+These organic cotton textiles are so comfortable and durable, that we use these textiles to make fashion clothes and numerous products for babies and young children.

-These textiles are natural, gentle on the skin, and feel soft to the touch.
+These cotton textiles are natural, gentle on the skin, and feel soft to the touch.
 They may cost more, but this is not always the case.
-However, even when they cost more, many people are happy to pay extra for their luxurious feel.
+However, even when they cost more, many people are happy to pay extra for the cotton’s luxurious feel.

 Organic cotton fabric is soft because it has a longer fiber than standard cotton.
 As we hand-pick organic cotton we ensure the fiber doesn’t break like conventional cotton fibre.
 Its texture is luxurious too.